web analytics

 King Kong remains a frightening beast, a living natural disaster from the animal kingdom.
 He’s a giant, ferocious ape and acts accordingly.
 The presentation of King Kong and Fay Wray’s realistic reactions allowed the film to work.

-And then time passed and everyone took a second look at Kong.
+Time passed, and everyone took a second look at Kong.
 They even took third, fourth, and fifth looks, watching the film’s repeated syndicated television broadcasts for two decades.

 In the audience’s eyes, Kong became a misunderstood, sympathetic, and beloved creature.
 How often do critics refer to Kong as a “monster” when discussing the film?
 The pejorative doesn’t fit.

-Yes, King Kong slaughtered many sailers and kidnapped a terrified woman.
+Yes, King Kong slaughtered many sailors and kidnapped a terrified woman.
 Even so, no one believes it was right to take King Kong from Skull Island.
 After rescuing Ann Darrow, Carl Denham, Captain Englehorn, and the Venture’s crew should have made their way back to New York, leaving Kong behind.

 Kidnapping King Kong, turning him into a sideshow attraction, tormenting him by abusing Ann Darrow on the stage, and otherwise displaying horrific judgment and cruelty, King Kong’s NYC rampage rests mostly on the irresponsible shoulders of the humans who brought the ape to the big city.